upf-gti/CGFrameworkStudent/README.md

 Cmake Tools
 ```

+Then, on VSCode, open the project folder where the CMakeLists.txt is located and the configuration of the project should start automatically.
+At this point you should be able to build and run the project using the VSCode interface.

+If not, then open the CMake tab on the left of VSCode, and select the configure and build the project options.

 Check [this link](https://gourav.io/blog/setup-vscode-to-run-debug-c-cpp-code) to learn how to debug the framework in Visual Studio Code.

-First, open the project folder where the CMakeLists.txt is located, then open the CMake tab on the left, configure and build the project.

 ## Creating your own repository